phoihos/vscode-git-commit-message-editor/README.md

 ## Issues

-If you find any problems using this extension or you want to propose new features to it, feel free to open an issue on [Github](https://github.com/phoihos/vscode-git-commit-message-editor/issues).
+If you find any problems using this extension, or you want to propose new features to it, feel free to open an issue on [GitHub](https://github.com/phoihos/vscode-git-commit-message-editor/issues).

 ## Release Notes